12 Ways To Say NO To Spending Money

 Is your budget in a deficit or operating at a surplus?

+If you have a surplus and no large goals or debts, you may be able to adjust your budget to include ad-hoc spending.
 However, if your budget is in a deficit or you have committed to directing your surplus to another previously agreed upon goal, you probably can’t add new spending.

 Refer to your budget when saying no, and then it isn’t you saying no - it’s your budget.